wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.7.7 =
+- CSS fixes for select boxes in the admin (to avoid theme issues)
+- Code improvements and added additional options for discount codes (for developers)

+= 3.1.7.5 =
+- Added new user capabilities

 = 3.1.7.4 =
 - Added Cell Alignment and Element Break Lines control to the Sponsor Logos ticket template element
 - Added BUYER_NAME email confirmation placeholder